 3. Assessment test

-Argumentative portfolio marked with ADMITTED/REJECTED: The candidate uploads to the online platform a Curriculum Vitae (maximum 2 pages) and a Professional and Scientific Career Development Plan (according to the first specialization in the list of options) on Mathematics and Computer Science (maximum 2 pages), written in the language of the first specialization in his/her list of options.
+Argumentative portfolio marked with ADMITTED/REJECTED: The candidate must submit an argumentative portfolio consisting of a curriculum vitae (no more than two pages) and a scientific and professional career development plan (based on the initial specialization in the candidate’s list of options) in the field of mathematics/computer science (maximum two pages).
+The curriculum vitae should be written in the language of the first specialization in the candidate’s list of options.

-English/German language test marked with ADMITTED/REJECTED for those whose options include a specialization in English/German as the language of instruction.
+English/German language test is marked ADMITTED or REJECTED for those whose options include a specialization in English or German as the language of instruction.

-1. 75% overall average grade for all study years;
+1. 75% overall average grade of the years of study;

-• In the case of other candidates, the overall admission average is the mark obtained in the assessment test.
+• In the case of other candidates: the overall admission average is the mark obtained in the specialized examination.

 5. Criteria for the selection

-In the event of equal averages, the results will be decided by taking into account the overall average grade of the years of study and the overall average grade of the last year of study.
+In the event of equal averages, the results will be decided by considering the overall average of the years of study and the overall average of the last year of study.

-• Admission to the master’s programs is based on the three fields managed by the faculty (Mathematics, Computer Science, and Educational Sciences) and the study lines (Romanian, English, Hungarian, and German).
-An overall number of tuition-free and fee-paying places is allocated per field and, within each field, per line of study.
-Candidates may select as many specializations as they want from the list of fields when applying.
-The exception is the specialization Data Science in Industry and Society, for which separate places are allocated and a separate admission portfolio is required.
+• Admission to the master’s programs is determined by the study lines (Romanian, English, Hungarian, and German) and the three fields of study administered by the faculty (Mathematics, Computer Science, and Educational Sciences).
+An overall number of fee-paying and tuition-free places are allocated per field and, within all fields, per line of study.
+Applicants have the option of choosing an unlimited number of specializations from the field selection.
+An exception to this rule is the Data Science in Industry and Society specialization, which has its own admission portfolio and is allocated separate seats.

 7. Confirmation of the place